RobKenis/rob-kenis-dot-com/workshops/aws-serverless-basics/README.md

 - Create a new endpoint in API Gateway with a new Lambda Function as backend
   - The endpoint handles GET requests and returns a list of to-do items.
 - Create a new endpoint which handles PUT requests to update the status in DynamoDB.

+## Testing your HTTP API

+[Postman](https://www.postman.com/) is a tool to execute HTTP requests and visualize the response.